dogoodbenice/electrichomehub/README.md

 └── dist/             # Build output
 ```

-## API Documentation
+## For Developers

-The Developer API provides endpoints for:
+The demo includes a complete Developer API section with:
+- **Interactive API Documentation**: Test endpoints directly in the browser
+- **Code Examples**: JavaScript, Python, and cURL implementations
-- Device management
+- **Authentication Examples**: API key management and security
-- Document storage
-- Alert monitoring
-- Data export

-Visit `/developer-api` in the application for full documentation and examples.

-## White Label Solutions
+- **Integration Guides**: White-label solutions and custom implementations

-Build custom Electric Home Hub solutions using our API:
+Perfect for exploring how to build custom Electric Home Hub solutions with your own branding and features.

+## Demo vs Production

+This demonstration showcases the complete Electric Home Hub platform capabilities:

+**Demo Features (GitHub Pages):**
+- Static deployment with comprehensive example data
-- Custom branding and UI
+- All UI components and interactions fully functional
+- Complete feature demonstration across all five core areas
+- Mobile-responsive design with dark theme

+**Production Features (Full Stack):**
-- Seamless integration with existing systems
+- Live API with database persistence
+- Real-time data updates and synchronization
+- User authentication and multi-tenant support
+- Advanced analytics and reporting
-- Enterprise support and custom features
+- Enterprise integrations and custom features

 ## License